kalavai-net/kalavai-client/docs/docs/self_hosted_llm_pool.md

 ⭐⭐⭐ **Kalavai and our LLM pools are open source and free to use in both commercial and non-commercial purposes.
 If you find it useful, consider supporting us by [giving a star to our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/YN6ThTJKbM) and follow our [Substack](https://kalavainet.substack.com/).**

-Ideal for AI teams that want to supercharge their resources without opening it to the public.

-This guide will show you how to start a **self-hosted LLM pool** with your own hardware, configure it with a **single API and UI Playground** for all your models and **deploy and access** a Llama 3.1 8B instance.
+This guide will show you how to start a **self-hosted LLM pool** with your own hardware, configure it with a **single API and UI Playground** for all your models and **deploy and access** a Qwen3 4B instance.

 ## What you'll achieve